cobaltwebtech/cobalt-prod-site/README.md

 - Using constants.ts: The SEO configuration has been centralized using the `constants.ts` file.
 This file manages SEO-related data such as page titles, descriptions, structured data, and Open Graph tags, providing a more structured and manageable approach to SEO management.

-- Meta.astro Component: This astro component contains the metadata, sitemap location, Open Graph info, and other SEO configurations.
+- Meta.astro Component: This astro component contains the metadata, XML sitemap location, favicons, Open Graph info, and other SEO configurations.

 - Robots.txt: A robots.txt file is placed in the /public folder to be copied over during build.
 We list the allowed search engines to crawl the site and location of the sitemap.

-### Astro Integrations
+### Performance Enhancements

 Our website's efficiency is maximized with these built-in Astro integrations:

 - [Asset Minification](https://github.com/PlayForm/Compress): By default Astro will perform basic minification of most assets.
 For optimal site performance, the generated HTML is minified after the build phase to further reduce file size and speed up load times.

 - [Astro Compressor](https://github.com/sondr3/astro-compressor#readme): Automatically compresses Astro generated assets using brotli for smaller file sizes ensuring faster load times.

-- [Bag of Tricks for Astro's View Tran­si­tions](https://github.com/martrapp/astro-vtbot#readme): is a collection of extensions and support aimed at enhancing Astro's view transitions.
-This toolkit offers various techniques to elevate a project.
-In the template, it was used to add View Transitions to a Starlight docs.

 ### Preline UI